-ROD/Action WAGs/Media Response Type Memorandum Response Description Status GROUNDWATER OPERABLE UNIT (Contin , WAG 26/Groundwater (Northeast Plume) IRA June 15, 1995 DOE/OR/06-1356&D2 Hydraulic containment and treatment of high concentrations of off-site TCE contamination in the Northeast Plume.
+WAGs/Media Response Type ROD/Action Memorandum Response Description Status GROUNDWATER OPERABLE UNIT (Continued) WAG 26/Groundwater (Northwest Plume) (continued) ESD January 27, 2011 DOE/LX/07-0343&D2 Optimization of the Northwest Plume system through placing existing southern extraction wells (EWs) on standby and installing two new EWs east of original southern extraction field.
+Construction Complete/Operational Technical Memorandum to File September 12, 2024 Northwest Plume (NWP-PT-PD) Nonsignificant Change for the Record of Decision for Interim Remedial Action of the Northwest Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky.
+A Memorandum to File was issued to document the changes made to the Northwest Plume Interim Remedial Action to fulfill the intent to further optimize the hydraulic control of and contaminant mass removal from the northwest TCE and Tc-99 plumes.
+This Memorandum to File is part of the integrated and accelerated approach to site cleanup, which resulted in a recommendation to further increase the contaminant mass removal and further enhance plume capture by installing and operating one or more EWs near the TCE source zone while continuing to pump from the currently active EWs.
+WAG 26/Groundwater (Northeast Plume) IRA June 15, 1995 DOE/OR/06-1356&D2 Hydraulic containment and treatment of high concentrations of off-site TCE contamination in the Northeast Plume.
 Construction Complete/Operational ESD January 13, 2016 DOE/LX/07-1291&D2/R2 An ESD has been submitted for optimization of the Northeast Plume system through placing existing EWs on standby, installing two new EWs in the upgradient high concentration area of the Northeast Plume near the eastern edge of the PGDP facility, and installing new treatment units for air stripping as an alternative to the cooling towers.
 Construction of an alternate treatment unit was completed on May 30, 2013.
 The unit became operational on September 4, 2013.
 The ESD and RAWP were in dispute until July 2015 at which time the Memorandum of Agreement (MOA) for resolution was signed.
 Optimization, including startup and batch testing, has been completed, and the system became fully operational in October 2017.
 Federal Facility Agreement (FFA) parties established and documented transect well baseline determinations in an addendum to the RAWP.
 Hydraulic assessment is complete.
-Beginning in 2018, Tc-99 and TCE concentration trends in the transect wells indicated potential changes in groundwater flow or source impacts.
-As a result, contaminant mobilization decision rules in the MOA were triggered.
-The FFA parties agreed in 2018 to adjust EW pumping rates; to continue operating under MOA Condition #3; and to review transect well results on a quarterly basis, considering additional adjustments as necessary, which may include an agreement to move into MOA Condition #4.
-Detailed Northeast Plume optimization information (noting MOA condition) is included in the FFA Semiannual Progress Report, and an evaluation of remedy protectiveness is addressed as part of the Five-Year Review.
+Beginning in 2018, Tc-99 and